theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/screenshot-conventions.md

 ![Shadow test](../assets/images/editorial-guide/screenshot-conventions/shadow.png){:class="img-responsive"}

-{: .box-note }
+!!! note
-**Note** <br> When placing an image within a text block, make sure to place a break and an additional return to mainain space between the text and the image.
+ When placing an image within a text block, make sure to place a break and an additional return to maintain space between the text and the image.
 When placing an image within a list (OL or UL) avoid breaks and returns after a step to maintain the proper formatting: images in the same horizontal line as the numbers or bullet points.

 ### Highlighting